Cuomo accusations test Biden as he unveils women’s rights measures

 Biden’s approach was evident Monday as he and his aides commemorated International Women’s Day but did not address the Cuomo accusations.

-The president signed an executive order directing the Education Department to review a controversial Trump-era regulation that spells out due process rights for those accused of harassment or assault at colleges and universities.
+The president signed an executive order directing the Education Department to review a Trump-era regulation that spells out due process rights for those accused of harassment or assault at colleges and universities.
 Another order established a White House Gender Policy Council.

 Biden later announced his nominations of Air Force Gen. Jacqueline Van Ovost as commander of United States Transportation Command and Army Lt.
 Gen. Laura Richardson as commander of the United States Southern Command.
 Pentagon leaders reportedly held back their nominations until after the election, concerned that President Donald Trump would reject them because they are women.